Nineteen dead as migrant boat sinks off northern Cyprus: coast guard

 Mediterranean arrivals to the bloc, including refugees making the longer and more perilous crossing from north Africa to Italy, stood at 172,301 in 2017, down from 362,753 in 2016 and 1,015,078 in 2015, according to data from the United Nations.

-Reporting by Tuvan Gumrukcu and Ali Kucukgocmen; Editing by Ece Toksabay, Dominic Evans, Richard Balmforth
+Reporting by Tuvan Gumrukcu; Additional reporting Ali Kucukgocmen and Michele Kambas; Editing by Ece Toksabay, Dominic Evans, Richard Balmforth